MY FIRST BOOK “GET IT WHILE YOU CAN” NOW IN ITS THIRD PRINTING

 NICK Jaina

 Nick Jaina is a musician and author originally from Sacramento who has lived in Portland, New York, and New Orleans.
-He was an Oregon Book Award finalist in 2015 for his memoir Get It While You Can.
+He was an Oregon Book Award finalist in 2015 for his memoir Get It While You Can, which is now in its third printing..
 His writing has appeared in Atlantic Monthly, McSweeney's Quarterly and the journal Oregon Humanities.
+He has released many wonderful albums under his own name, including 2025’s The Monster Mash.
 He co-founded and was music director for a ballet company in New York City called Satellite that involved dancers from Juilliard and the New York City Ballet and performed at the Brooklyn Academy of Music, garnering praise from The New York Times.
 He has composed scores for feature films and documentaries, including All Sorts, Cement Suitcase, and Elemental: Reimagine Wildfire.